tobanteAudio/juce-freebsd-example/README.md

 ## Clone

-Clone this repository recursively, so you get the foerked version of `JUCE`.
+Clone this repository recursively, so you get the forked version of `JUCE`.

 ```sh
 git clone --recursive https://github.com/tobanteAudio/juce-freebsd-example.git
 ```

 ## Dependencies

 - FreeBSD 12
 - C++17 compiler
+  - clang 6.0.1 & 8.0 tested
 - CMake

 ## Build

-You can build this project either with the included `Makefile` or calling `CMake` directly.
+You can build this project either with the included `Makefile`, or by calling `CMake` directly.

 ### Makefile